 Land/water use planning

-Emerging issues (i.e., agile planning, complexity, futures thinking)
+Emerging issues (i.e., agile planning, complexity, futures thinking, project leadership in local governments)

 Areas of research